Northern Ireland unionists attack EU-exit treaty

 But the Irish taoiseach, Micheál Martin, played down the post-Brexit trade disruption as "teething problems" in remarks to French media.

-Another risk feared by analysts - that Ireland would seek reunification with Northern Ireland in a referendum, aggravating sectarian tension - was also unrealistic, Martin told the France 24 broadcaster on Sunday.
+Another risk - that Ireland might seek reunification with Northern Ireland in a referendum, aggravating sectarian tension - was also unrealistic, Martin told the France 24 broadcaster on Sunday.

 "I don't foresee a border poll certainly over the next number of years, not during the lifetime of this government," he said.